oscarale-camorlinga/resurrexit/README.md

-# resurrexit
+# Resurrexit v0.1
 A multi-language songbook and toolset for psalms for the Neocatechumenal Way.
 Built as a PWA with HTML, CSS, and Javascript.

 Current features:
 	- List of songs with verses and chords